perrutquist/Structured.jl/README.md

-# Structured.jl
+# StructuredOutputs.jl

-Structured.jl is a Julia package to create JSON schemas from Julia types for the [Structured outputs](https://platform.openai.com/docs/guides/structured-outputs/structured-outputs) feature of the OpenAI API.
+StructuredOutputs.jl is a Julia package to create JSON schemas from Julia types for the [StructuredOutputs outputs](https://platform.openai.com/docs/guides/StructuredOutputs-outputs/StructuredOutputs-outputs) feature of the OpenAI API.

 It also contains a few convenience functions to enable the use of these schemas together with the [OpenAI.jl](https://github.com/JuliaML/OpenAI.jl) package, making it possible to extract replies from the Large Language Model in the form of a specific Julia type, rather than text or JSON.